-- Students with documented disabilities may be eligible for accommodations on AP Exams. - Students who want to take a College Board exam with accommodations must receive prior approval from Services for Students with Disabilities (SSD). - In most cases, students work with their school to request accommodations, and the school's SSD Coordinator submits requests online.
-However, students or parents may submit a request on their own by requesting a paper Student Eligibility Form from SSD. - Only one request should be completed for each student, no matter how many College Board tests that student takes. - In many cases, additional documentation must be provided. - Requests must be received and determined complete by February 19, 2016.
+- Students with documented disabilities may be eligible for accommodations on AP Exams. - Students who want to take a College Board exam with accommodations must receive prior approval from Services for Students with Disabilities (SSD). - In most cases, students work with their school to request accommodations, and the school's SSD coordinator submits requests online.
+However, students or parents may submit a request on their own by requesting a paper Student Eligibility Form from SSD. - Only one request should be completed for each student, no matter how many College Board tests that student takes. - In some cases, documentation of the disability and need for accommodations is requested for the College Board's review. - Requests must be received and determined complete by February 17, 2017.